-Baked Zucchini Bites with Feta Cheese in a muffin tin, a fantastic low-calorie appetizer for the grilling season.
+Healthy Baked Zucchini Bites with Feta Cheese in a muffin tin, a fantastic low-calorie, low carb, and low fat appetizer for the grilling season.
 Healthy, super yummy, best served cold with a nice dollop of sour cream or Greek yogurt.

 Hands up those of you who like zucchini!
 Or courgettes, what they are called in the UK.
-Now, they are probably different types of zucchini, the ones we have in Romania are a lot bigger and longer than the ones you find in the UK.
-Not quite sure if over here those would be called differently.
+Now, they are probably different types of zucchini, the ones we have in Romania are a lot bigger and longer than the ones you find in the UK, similar to what over here it would be marrow squash.

 Well, these zucchini bites are supposed to be zucchini fritters at first, but then I though I might as well try something I bit different this time.
 I made the fritters before, and while I love how quickly they are made in the pan, these baked ones don't take too much longer either.